Economic Development · 4 question types

 As covered in section 4: useful but with significant trade-offs.

 Already covered in topic 17.
-Falling birth rates (through education and family planning) reduce the dependency ratio over a generation and give the country a demographic dividend to support growth.
+Falling birth rates (through education and family planning) reduce the dependency ratio over a generation and give the country a to support growth.

 Long-term institutional reform (tackling corruption, strengthening property rights, reforming the legal system, professionalising the civil service) has large but slow-acting effects on development.
 It is the foundation that lets other strategies work.